jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

   - **Policy**: docs created by and published by senior management describing organizational strategic goals
   - A security policy is a document that defines the scope of security needed by the org, discussing assets that require protection and the extent to which security solutions should go to provide the necessary protections
   - It defines the strategic security objectives, vision, and goals and outlines the security framework of the organization
-- **Acceptable User Policy**: the AUP is a commonly produced document that exists as part of the overall security documentation infrastructure
+- **Acceptable Use Policy**: the AUP is a commonly produced document that exists as part of the overall security documentation infrastructure
   - This policy defines a level of acceptable performance and expectation of behavior and activity; failure to comply with the policy may result in job action warnings, penalties, or termination
 - Security Standards, Baselines and Guidelines: once the main security policies are set, the remaining security documentation can be crafted from these policies
   - **Policies**: these are high-level documents, usually written by the management team; policies are mandatory, and a policy might provide requirements, but not the steps for implementation
   - **Standards**: specific mandates explicitly stating expectations of performance/conformance; more descriptive than policies, standards define compulsory requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org
-  - **Baseline**: defines a minimum level of security that every system throughout the organization must meet; baselines are usually system specific and refer to industry / government standards
+  - **Baselines**: defines a minimum level of security that every system throughout the organization must meet; baselines are usually system specific and refer to industry / government standards
     - e.g. a baseline for  server builds would be a list of configuration areas that should be applied to every server that is built
     - A Group Policy Object (GPO) in a Windows network is sometimes used to comply with standards; configuration management solutions can also help you establish baselines and spot configurations that are not in alignment
-  - **Guideline**: offers recommendations on how standards and baselines should be implemented & serves as an operational guide for security professionals and users
+  - **Guidelines**: offers recommendations on how standards and baselines should be implemented & serves as an operational guide for security professionals and users
     - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not compulsory; suggested practices and expectations of activity to best accomplish tasks and goals
-  - **Procedure** (AKA Standard Operating Procedure or SOP): detailed, step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution
+  - **Procedures** (AKA Standard Operating Procedure or SOP): detailed, step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution

 ## [1.7](#17-identify-analyze-assess-prioritize-and-implement-business-continuity-bc-requirements-osg-10-chpt-3) Identify, analyze, assess, prioritize, and implement Business Continuity (BC) requirements (OSG-10 Chpt 3)